TileDB-Inc/TileDB-Go/README.md

 ## Installation

 ### Prerequisites
-This package requires the tiledb shared library be install.
+This package requires the tiledb shared library be installed and on the system path.
 See the [official tiledb installation instructions](https://docs.tiledb.io/en/stable/installation.html) for installation methods.